cemerick/austin/README.md

 ### Project REPLs

-`exec-env` provides the easiest way to start a ClojureScript REPL.
-Just pass the result of calling it to the ClojureScript REPL function that corresponds with your environment:
+To start a project REPL, just pass the result of calling `exec-env` to the ClojureScript REPL function that corresponds with your environment:

 * If you're using nREPL, `(cemerick.piggieback/cljs-repl :repl-env (cemerick.austin/exec-env))`
 * If you're not using nREPL, `(cljs.repl/repl (cemerick.austin/exec-env))`

-Or, simply call `(cemerick.austin.repls/exec)`, a convenience function that will detect whether you're using nREPL or not, and pass a new exec environment to the correct ClojureScript REPL function.  _Note that `cemerick.austin.repls/exec` passes all of its arguments along to `exec-env`._
+Alternatively, you can use `cemerick.austin.repls/cljs-repl`, a convenience function that will detect whether you're using nREPL or not, and pass a new exec environment to the correct ClojureScript REPL function.
+So, `(cemerick.austin.repls/cljs-repl (cemerick.austin/exec-env))` is equivalent to the two examples above; this particular combination is so commonly used that it's wrapped up into a single function, `(cemerick.austin.repls/exec)`, probably the easiest way to start a ClojureScript REPL that uses a browser JavaScript runtime.  _Note that `cemerick.austin.repls/exec` passes all of its arguments along to `exec-env`._

 #### `exec-env`'s browser runtimes